ESIPFed/Governance/ESIP Policies and Procedures/3.0 Business and Finance/ESIP P&P 3.5A Travel and Expense Reimbursement Policy.md

 In the event that there is no scheduled conference or workshop hotel, travelers are encouraged to book ordinary accommodations at mid-market hotels or motels, and to take advantage of any available discounts.
-Reasonable efforts should be made to obtain hotel accomodations at the location per diem limit as stated in the GSA guidelines.
+Reasonable efforts should be made to obtain hotel accommodations at the location per diem limit as stated in the GSA guidelines.
 Original itemized hotel receipts are required for reimbursement.